 This course introduces the theory and practice of quantitative data analysis.
-The primary objectives are to acquire the foundational skills necessary for basic data collection and analysis, to prepare you for subsequent data analysis courses, and to participate meaningfully in data analysis in a post-graduate career.
-At the end of the semester, students should find themselves equipped with the tools to develop their own statistical models for empirical research in political science, public affairs and political campaigning.
+The primary objectives are to acquire the foundational skills necessary for basic data collection and analysis, to prepare you for subsequent data analysis courses, and to participate meaningfully in academic decision making (as a reviewer and colleague).
+At the end of the semester, students should find themselves equipped with the tools to develop their own statistical models for empirical research in political science.

-The course has three main goals.
-First, students are expected to build a good foundation in statistics that would prepare them for learning more advanced statistical tools and analysis.
-Second, students are expected to learn enough statistical skills to be able to understand as well as engage with published works in political science research that uses statistical analysis as means of testing theoretical arguments.
-Third, students should be able to analyze real world political data.
+The course has four main goals.
+First, the students are expected to learn how to design and carry out research that employs statistical techniques as a means of testing substantive theories of politics.
+Second, the students are expected to build a good foundation in statistics that would prepare them for learning more advanced statistical tools and analysis.
+Third, the students are expected to learn enough statistical skills to be able to understand as well as engage published works in political science research that uses statistical analysis as means of testing theoretical arguments.
+Fourth, students should be able to analyze real world political data.
 In the weekly class meeting the course will more or less be conducted as a lecture-based workshop.
-Learning how to use available statistical software - Stata- is a must to succeed in this course.
+Learning how to use available statistical software - Stata - is a must to succeed in this course.